Manathodu Mazhaikalam: Production

 The film is directed by Arputhan, who previously directed Arputham (2002).
+The film was launched on 24 October 2005 at Prasad Studios.
 Shaam veered away from his chocolate boy looks and portrayed an old man at the beginning and end of this film.
+The film was shot at Christ College, Irinjalakuda.
+Karthik Raja reportedly composed music for the film in a houseboat in Kerala.
+A song featuring Shaam and Samiksha was shot at Athirapalli falls.

 Soundtrack

 Soundtrack was composed by Karthik Raja.
 The lyrics are written by Na.
 Muthukumar.